Anatomical and biomechanical analyses of the unique and consistent locations of sacral insufficiency fractures

 Digital Object Identifier (DOI)

 Linstrom, Nathan J.; Heiserman, Joseph E.; Kortman, Keith E.; Crawford, Neil R.; Baek, Seungwon; Anderson, Russell L.; Pitt, Alan M.; Karis, John P.; Ross, Jeff S.; Lekovic, Gregory P.; and Dean, Bruce L., "Anatomical and biomechanical analyses of the unique and consistent locations of sacral insufficiency fractures" (2009).
-Neurobiology.
+Translational Neuroscience.
 792.